 10 Fun Facts About Lhasa Apsos

-Lhasa Apsos are known for their beards and long, flowy, and dense coats.
-You would probably recognize the unique look of a Lhasa Apso, but did you know that they also have a unique history?
+Lhasa Apsos are known for their beards and flowy, long, and dense coats.
+You would probably recognize the unique look of these dogs, but did you know that they also have a unique history?
 Learn more in these 10 fun facts about Lhasa Apsos!

 1.They are a thousand-year-old breed.

 You read that right!
 Lhasa Apsos are an ancient dog breed that’s existed since at least 800 A.D.
 They originated in Tibet and are one of the oldest recognized breeds in the world.

 These small dogs lived in isolation for centuries with Tibetan Buddhists in the Himalayan Mountains.
 The monks used these dogs as companions and watchdogs, and they also gave them as gifts to leaders and nobility in Tibet, as well as foreign rulers.